kwameopareasiedu/react-simple-widgets/src/collection/list-view/usage.md

 -   `pagination?: IListViewPagination`

     If specified, the pagination footer will be enabled for this widget.
-This has the structure of `{ page: number, total: number, pageSize: number, onPageChange: (page: number) => void }`.
 The pagination footer contain the links for traversing the pages.
+This property has the following structure:

+    ```
+    {
+        page: number,
+        total: number,
+        pageSize: number,
+        onPageChange: (page: number) => void
+    }
+    ```

     -   `page: number`